Hello, world

 The output: hello, world.

-It begins: humans talking to machines.
+And so it began: humans talking to machines.

-The net
+The wire

 For two decades, that's all it was.
 Human to machine.
 You speak, it executes.